 The road leading to Keilir and Lambafellsklofi rift

 Remember that it is a bad and bumpy road and a summer visit only.
-To reach this area you can rent a car either in Reykjavík or when you arrive at Keflavík airport.
+To reach this area, you can rent a car either in Reykjavík or upon arrival at Keflavík airport.
 You will need a 4x4 for this bumpy road.

-Visiting Lambafellsklofi rift makes for a lovely day trip away from Reykjavík city
+Visiting the Lambafellsklofi rift makes for a lovely day trip away from Reykjavík city

 A volcanic eruption started in Mt.
 Fagradalsfjall and Geldingadalir in 2021